NICE (NASDAQ:NICE) Releases Q3 2022 Earnings Guidance

 NICE (NASDAQ:NICE – Get Rating) issued an update on its third quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $1.82-$1.92 for the period, compared to the consensus estimate of $1.84.
 The company issued revenue guidance of $543.00 million-$553.00 million, compared to the consensus revenue estimate of $545.43 million.
 NICE also updated its FY 2022 guidance to $7.33-$7.53 EPS.

-NICE (NASDAQ:NICE – Get Rating) last posted its earnings results on Thursday, August 18th.
-The technology company reported $1.86 earnings per share for the quarter, topping the consensus estimate of $1.78 by $0.08.
-The firm had revenue of $530.60 million during the quarter, compared to analysts’ expectations of $525.05 million.
-NICE had a return on equity of 11.52% and a net margin of 10.74%.
-The firm’s revenue was up 15.6% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned $1.20 earnings per share.
-Equities research analysts anticipate that NICE will post 5.44 earnings per share for the current fiscal year.
+NICE (NASDAQ:NICE – Get Rating) last issued its earnings results on Thursday, August 18th.
+The technology company reported $1.86 EPS for the quarter, topping analysts’ consensus estimates of $1.78 by $0.08.
+The business had revenue of $530.60 million for the quarter, compared to the consensus estimate of $525.05 million.
+NICE had a net margin of 10.74% and a return on equity of 11.52%.
+The company’s revenue for the quarter was up 15.6% compared to the same quarter last year.
+During the same period in the prior year, the firm earned $1.20 EPS.
+On average, equities analysts predict that NICE will post 5.44 earnings per share for the current fiscal year.

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-Legal & General Group Plc grew its holdings in NICE by 0.3% in the second quarter.
-Legal & General Group Plc now owns 14,955 shares of the technology company’s stock valued at $2,878,000 after purchasing an additional 51 shares during the last quarter.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+Legal & General Group Plc increased its stake in NICE by 0.3% during the 2nd quarter.
+Legal & General Group Plc now owns 14,955 shares of the technology company’s stock valued at $2,878,000 after purchasing an additional 51 shares in the last quarter.
 Loomis Sayles & Co.
-L P grew its holdings in NICE by 25.2% in the first quarter.
+L P increased its stake in NICE by 25.2% during the 1st quarter.
 Loomis Sayles & Co.
-L P now owns 298 shares of the technology company’s stock valued at $65,000 after purchasing an additional 60 shares during the last quarter.
-PNC Financial Services Group Inc. grew its holdings in NICE by 2.8% in the first quarter.
-PNC Financial Services Group Inc. now owns 4,717 shares of the technology company’s stock valued at $1,032,000 after purchasing an additional 128 shares during the last quarter.
-Cibc World Market Inc. grew its holdings in NICE by 6.7% in the first quarter.
-Cibc World Market Inc. now owns 2,179 shares of the technology company’s stock valued at $477,000 after purchasing an additional 136 shares during the last quarter.
-Finally, Bank of New York Mellon Corp grew its holdings in NICE by 1.4% in the first quarter.
-Bank of New York Mellon Corp now owns 12,314 shares of the technology company’s stock valued at $2,697,000 after purchasing an additional 167 shares during the last quarter.
-Institutional investors and hedge funds own 70.48% of the company’s stock.
+L P now owns 298 shares of the technology company’s stock valued at $65,000 after purchasing an additional 60 shares in the last quarter.
+PNC Financial Services Group Inc. increased its stake in NICE by 2.8% during the 1st quarter.
+PNC Financial Services Group Inc. now owns 4,717 shares of the technology company’s stock valued at $1,032,000 after purchasing an additional 128 shares in the last quarter.
+Cibc World Market Inc. increased its stake in NICE by 6.7% during the 1st quarter.
+Cibc World Market Inc. now owns 2,179 shares of the technology company’s stock valued at $477,000 after purchasing an additional 136 shares in the last quarter.
+Finally, Bank of New York Mellon Corp increased its stake in NICE by 1.4% during the 1st quarter.
+Bank of New York Mellon Corp now owns 12,314 shares of the technology company’s stock valued at $2,697,000 after purchasing an additional 167 shares in the last quarter.
+Hedge funds and other institutional investors own 64.05% of the company’s stock.

 NICE Ltd., together with its subsidiaries, provides cloud platforms for AI-driven digital business solutions worldwide.
 It offers CXone, a cloud native open platform that supports contact centers ranging from small single sites to distributed remote agents and enterprises; Enlighten, an AI engine for CX that discovers automation opportunities for self-service; digital-entry points solutions that enable organizations to address consumers' needs; and journey orchestration solutions that empower organizations to connect and route customers to deal with the customer's request, and connecting them using real time AI-based routing.